aws-samples/aws-terraform-pipeline/README.md

    main.tf <--module deployed here
 ```

 Segregation enables the pipeline to run commands against the code in "your repo" without affecting the pipeline infrastructure.
-Typically this could be an infrastructure or bootstrap repo for the AWS account thats used to provision infrastructure and/or multiple pipelines.
+This could be an infrastructure or bootstrap repo for the AWS account.

 ## Module Inputs